I Miss You (Blink-182 song): Critical reception

 "I Miss You" received positive reviews from contemporary music critics.
 Jesse Lord of IGN praised the "well-thought-out dissonance" between Hoppus and DeLonge's respective vocal tracks, opining that it "expertly showcases and highlights the differences between the two."
 Nick Catucci of The Village Voice praised the song, writing, "It's how Tom and Mark zing off of one another that makes Blink-182 one of the greats.
 Name another two dudes who can so naturally share a tender, swelling ballad like 'I Miss You.'"
 A.D.
 Amorosi of The Philadelphia Inquirer wrote that "post-teen amour drips through an acoustic 'I Miss You', with singer-guitarist Tom DeLonge in Marshall Crenshaw mode."
 Spin called it an "interstate breakup song," commending its use of strings and jazz brushes.

+Retrospective lists

-In 2016, Stereogum ranked the song number four on their list of the 10 greatest Blink-182 songs, and in 2022, Kerrang ranked the song number three on their list of the 20 greatest Blink-182 songs, while Variety ranked it as one of the best emo songs of all time.
+In 2016, Stereogum ranked the song number four on their list of the 10 greatest Blink-182 songs, and in 2022, Kerrang ranked the song number three on their list of the 20 greatest Blink-182 songs.

 Music video

 The song's music video is shot in the style of a 1930s film, and find the trio performing in a haunted house with ghosts circling around.
-Jonas Åkerlund, who also directed the Prodigy's "Smack My Bitch Up" and Christina Aguilera's "Beautiful," helmed the clip that was filmed on December 17, 2003, in Los Angeles.
+Jonas Åkerlund, who also directed the Prodigy's "Smack My Bitch Up" and Christina Aguilera's "Beautiful," directed the video, which was filmed on December 17, 2003, in Los Angeles.
 "He's done amazing videos," DeLonge said.
 "We kind of had an idea of what we wanted to do, but it's gonna be interesting because with a guy like that, they bring so much artistic vision to the project.
 You don't really know what's going on in their head, like how they wanna film it and all that stuff."
 It also features Mark Hoppus playing a double bass, inspired by Phil Thornalley of the Cure's use of one in the video for "The Love Cats".

 The song achieved heavy airplay on music video channels.
 It achieved its best airplay on Canada's MuchMusic, where it was the number one most-played video for the week ending February 22, 2004, as monitored by Nielsen Broadcast Data Systems.
 For Fuse, the song was the eighth-most played that week, eleventh for MTV, and fourteenth for MTV2.
 It continued to be a strong performer on Fuse and MuchMusic into May, with the issue dated May 15 reporting it at numbers 9 and eleven, respectively.
 It remained in the top 30 most-played at MuchMusic into January 2005.